shubham-sihasane/DailyDevOps/github.md

 ```git log``` ✅ Returns an overview of all commits in the current branch in reverse chronological order by default

 ```git log --oneline``` ✅ List history or logs in oneline

+`git log --oneline --name-only` ✅ List the history or logs in oneline along with list of files commited in the commit

 ```git log <filename>``` ✅ Show logs only for filename